Italy–Philippines relations: Italians in Philippines

 Since the Spanish colonization a number of Italians have migrated to Philippines, mostly for missionary work. and there have also been a few Italian who have settled in the Philippines.
 According to the 2010 census there were about 1,459 Italians living in the Philippines.

-Giordano Ansaloni
+Giordano Ansalone

 Ansalone was born at Santo Stefano Quisquina in Sicily.
 Having entered the Dominican Order and completed his studies at Salamanca, he was sent in 1625, together with many others, as a missionary to the Philippine Islands.
 Whilst serving as chaplain in a hospital for Chinese and Japanese at Manila he learned their languages.

 In 1631, he offered to go to Japan and arrived at the outbreak of the persecution in 1632.
 Disguised as a bonze, he travelled over the land and administered the rites of the Catholic religion.

 He was arrested 4 August 1634, and subjected to tortures that lasted seven days.
 He was forced to witness the beheading of his companion, Thomas of St. Hyacinth, and sixty-nine other Christians.
 On 18 November he was executed at Nagasaki, Japan, by being suspended till dead from a plank with his head buried in the ground.